TheOdinProject/curriculum/nodeJS/APIs/APIs.md

 Setting up CORS in express is very easy, there's a middleware that does the work for us.
 [This article](https://medium.com/@alexishevia/using-cors-in-express-cac7e29b005b) explains everything you need to do, and the official docs can be found [here](https://expressjs.com/en/resources/middleware/cors.html).

-For now it is acceptable to just allow access from any origin.. this makes development quite a bit easier but for any _real_ project, once you deploy to a production environment you will probably want to specifically block access from any origin _except_ your front-end website.
+For now, it is acceptable to just allow access from any origin.
+This makes development quite a bit easier but for any _real_ project, once you deploy to a production environment you will probably want to specifically block access from any origin _except_ your front-end website.
 The documentation above explains how to do this.

 ### Assignment